 RTP’S BOARD OF DIRECTORS

-Jean Segner, President
+Jean Segner, Vice President

 Barbara McCarthy, Treasurer